 Xylene (C8H10) is the term used to describe the three isomers of dimethyl benzene; m-xylene, p-xylene and o-xylene.
 Usually concentrations of each are added together as total xylenes.
 Xylene is refined from crude oil, and is a clear, greasy liquid.

 Xylene is widely used in production of plastic bottles and polyester clothing and as a solvent with a range of applications from circuit board cleaning to thinning paints and varnishes.

 Why measure BTEX?

 BTEX is a useful suite to measure.
 In typical urban environments, there are a lot of VOCs present, emitted by everything from paint to vehicle exhaust.
-Typical GC-MS analysis can resolve many VOCs, and some of these may be below detection limits of the analysis – but you’ll probably still pay for them!
+Typical GC-MS analysis can resolve many VOCs, some of these may be below detection limits of the analysis.

 BTEX gives a great indication of VOC emissions from a range of sources.
 Benzene for instance, is commonly present in petrol, vehicle exhaust and burning of solid and liquid fuels.
 In an urban environment, there’s usually benzene present from these sources.
 It gives a great indication of the dominance of petrol vehicles in the vehicle fleet, and is useful as an indicator for home heating emissions from solid fuels.

 The remainder of the BTEX suite are found in petrol, but their largest sources are industrial emissions.
 In residential areas bordered by industrial land use, the BTEX suite is useful for assessing the impact of industry on other land uses.
 Industries typically measure BTEX at their fence line, to minimise their VOCs emissions and their impact on surrounding communities.

 Many also use BTEX monitoring to measure the exposure of their staff to VOCs.
 Commonly this is done with sorbent tubes attached to a person’s clothing, but it’s also possible and practical to do this using ambient measurement.